Common Cable Harness Design Mistakes

 It can also have disastrous consequences on sensitive electronics within products which can render them inoperable.
-Trust me no project manager wants to hear that a cable harness has fried the PCB of a third party product, trust me I’ve been there and had that awkward conversation, thankfully after a full investigation it turned out not to the harness that caused the fault but I never want to have that conversation or the subsequent days of dread whilst trying to figure out what went wrong.
+Trust me no project manager wants to hear that a cable harness has fried the PCB of a third-party product, trust me I’ve been there and had that awkward conversation, thankfully after a full investigation it turned out not to be the harness that caused the fault but I never want to have that conversation or the subsequent days of dread whilst trying to figure out what went wrong.

 Do You Regularly Have These Issues?

-With almost 30 years experience in the design of complex cable harness systems NSTG Engineering is the ideal partner to get your cable harnesses defined and out to manufacture, whilst ensuring your harnesses are manufacturable and do not fall into the common pitfalls.
+With almost 30 years of experience in the design of complex cable harness systems NSTG Engineering is the ideal partner to get your cable harnesses defined and out to manufacture, whilst ensuring your harnesses are manufacturable and do not fall into the common pitfalls.